Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 #### Solutions

-As before one of the solutions will be to wrap the relevant embedded semantic action using the [ACTION DSL method](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#ACTION).
+As before, one of the solutions is to wrap the relevant embedded semantic action using the [ACTION DSL method](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#ACTION).
 This is normally most suitable for handling **global state** outside the Parser's instance.